 Two things Texas does extremely well?
 BBQ and dance halls.
 This road trip may not be the most scenic or the most direct, but it is a blast.
 Bring a portable chair and rest your legs while waiting in the line at Franklin BBQ in Austin – you’re gonna need ‘em at full strength later with all the two-stepping going on at the legendary Broken Spoke.
 Head west to the Hill Country for dancing at Mercer Dance Hall in Driftwood then dig in the next day at Salt Lick, where the indecisive should go for the family-style all-you-can-eat platter.

 Swing southeast for a BBQ quadruple-threat in Lockhart.
 Designated the BBQ capital of Texas by the state legislature, it’s home to Black’s Barbecue, Kreuz Market (don’t ask for sauce or a fork), Chisholm Trail Bar-B-Q and Smitty’s Market.
-It's a 45-minute drive southwest to the worn wooden dance floor at Gruene Hall.
+When your belly is full, it's just a 45-minute drive southwest to the worn wooden dance floor at Gruene Hall.
 Open since 1878, it’s the oldest continually operating dance hall in Texas.
 Music nightly.
 Beer cold.
 Happiness assured.

 Detour: It’s a 75-mile haul northwest from Driftwood to Llano for brisket at Louie Mueller, which opened in 1949, and at Cooper’s Old Time Pit BBQ, which opened in 1963.
 But hey, they’re Texas classics and worth a trip if you’re serious about your BBQ.
 Stop by Enchanted Rock State Natural Area on your drive south to tiny Luckenbach.
 Made famous by Willie and Waylon’s catchy tune, Luckenbach is home to another beloved dance hall.
 It’s also a laid-back place to sip a beer under the oak trees on a lazy afternoon.